Maritime object classification with SAR imagery using quantum kernel methods: Results and Discussion

 \section{Results and Discussion}

-In this section we state and discuss the best numerical results obtained with each of the kernels which were applied to each dataset for both the \texttt{is\_vessel} and \texttt{is\_fishing} classification tasks.
-Specifically, in Table~\ref{tab:Results_Summary}, we provide the best learning performance metrics obtained with the kernel-based models whose hyperparameters were tuned via a 10-fold cross-validation on the training data, and were then re-trained with the best trialled hyperparameters on the full training set.
-This includes the accuracy, precision, recall, and $F_1$-score achieved by the models on both the training and testing datasets.
-Note that the precision, recall, and $F_1$-score are for the \texttt{true} class in each task.
-The definitions of these metrics can be found, for example, in Section IV.A of~\cite{Guan2023Fishing}.
-Also note that all configuration details and hyperparameter values used to obtain the metric values reported in Table~\ref{tab:Results_Summary} are provided in Tables~\ref{tab:Vessel_Results_Hyperparameters} and \ref{tab:Fishing_Results_Hyperparameters} of Appendix~\ref{sec:Hyperparameter values}.
-Further results, including the accuracy, precision, recall, and $F_1$-scores obtained on the \texttt{false} class of the training and testing datasets, together with the macro and weighted averages of the reported metrics, can be found in the Github repository (see Data Availability).
+In this section we present and discuss the results obtained with each kernel applied to each dataset for both the \texttt{is\_vessel} and \texttt{is\_fishing} classification tasks.
+In Table~\ref{tab:Results_Summary}, we provide the best learning performance metrics\footnote{The definitions of these metrics can be found in Section IV.A of~\cite{Guan2023Fishing}}—accuracy, precision, recall, and $F_1$-score—obtained on both the training and testing sets with the kernel-based models.
+The models were trained on the full training dataset using hyperparameters tuned via a 10-fold cross-validation on the same dataset.
+Note that the reported precision, recall, and $F_1$-scores are for the \texttt{true} class in each task.

+In Appendix~\ref{sec:Hyperparameter values and configuration details}, Tables~\ref{tab:Hyperparameter_Values} and \ref{tab:Results_Hyperparameters} provide all trialled hyperparameter values and configuration details used to obtain the results.
+In Appendix~\ref{sec:Principal component analysis considerations} we provide plots of the results, and the cumulative explained variance ratio for the GRD datasets, as functions of the number of PCA components.
+Further results, including the precision, recall, and $F_1$-scores obtained on the \texttt{false} class of the training and testing datasets, together with the macro and weighted averages of the reported metrics, can be found in the Github repository (see Data Availability).